Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Simulation for hard-core suspensions

-The main results of our simulation are presented in Figs.~1--3.
-All of the numerical results perfectly agree with the theoretical results without introduction of any fitting parameters.
+The main results of our simulation are presented in Figs.~\ref{fig:fig1}--\ref{fig:fig3}.
+All of the numerical results perfectly agree with the theoretical results without any fitting parameters.
 We also find that the discontinuous jumps of $\eta^*$ take place at different $\dot\gamma^*$ depending on the protocol (if $\dot\gamma^*$ increases/decreases).
 This protocol dependence means that there is a hysteresis in the DST.

 Thus, we have confirmed the quantitative validity of our simple kinetic theory in terms of the Boltzmann equation to describe the DST.
-We also confirm that dilute suspension described by Eq.~\eqref{boltzmann} or Eq.~\eqref{Langevin_eq} can exhibit the DST.
+We also confirm that the dilute suspension described by Eq.~\eqref{boltzmann} or Eq.~\eqref{Langevin_eq} can exhibit the DST.

+We plot $N_{p,2}$ obtained in Eq.~\eqref{N2_main} against the shear rate in Fig.~\ref{fig:fig4}.
+Although we have adopted $\zeta\Delta t=0.1$ as explained in Appendix \ref{EDLSHS} and $\xi_{\rm ex}=1.0$, we simply adopt $\xi_{\rm ex}=1.2247\times10^{-3}$ as a fitting parameter.
+Then, the theoretical result of $N_{p,2}$ agrees with the simulation results within this treatment.

-Note that the spatial inhomogeneities for $\theta$, $\bm{V}$, and $n$ have not been observed for all $\dot\gamma^*$, at least, within our simulation~ (see Figs.~4 and 5).
-These results are partially because the thermal noise in Eq.~\eqref{Langevin_eq} stabilizes the homogeneous structure for small $\dot\gamma^*$, though such homogeneity might be violated for large and highly dissipative systems.
-Because we need to obtain an approximate inhomogeneous solution of the Boltzmann equation at Navier-Stokes order around the uniform solution in Eq.~\eqref{Grad} for the discussion of the stability of the spatially uniform flow, we will discuss such stability in a separated paper.
+Note that the spatial inhomogeneities for $\theta$, $\bm{V}$, and $n$ have not been observed for all $\dot\gamma^*$, at least, within our simulation~ (see Fig.~\ref{fig:fig5}) in steady states.
+These results are partially because the thermal noise in Eq.~\eqref{Langevin_eq} stabilizes the homogeneous structure for small $\dot\gamma^*$, though such homogeneity might be violated for highly dissipative systems.

+We comment on two points before closing this section.
+First, the relaxation time to reach the steady state becomes longer as the observed point approaches the critical point of the DST (see Appendix \ref{app_relaxation}).
+Second, the time evolution of the domain growth can be observed if we start the simulation from an unstable point (see Appendix~\ref{app_domain}).
+This is analogous to the phase ordering process after the system is quenched into an unstable point~\cite{Bray94}.